-The first and most basic function of any SIEM solution is to capture and store all the raw event logs, flow, and event data from various sources in a business' network, such as end-user or edge-based devices, assets, routers applications, cloud environments, wireless access points, active directory servers, and network equipment, as well as from specialized security equipment such as firewalls, antivirus, or intrusion detection systems in any form.
-As they are centralized systems, SIEM solutions bring together all these meaningful events with one set of reports organizations can forward to the right security teams to demonstrate compliance with various regulations.
+The first and most basic function of any SIEM solution is to capture and store all the raw event logs, flow, and event data from various sources in a business network, such as end-user or edge-based devices, assets, routers applications, cloud environments, wireless access points, active directory servers, and network equipment, as well as from specialized security equipment such as firewalls, antivirus, or intrusion detection systems in any form.
+As they are centralized systems, SIEM solutions combine all these meaningful events with one set of reports organizations can forward to the right security teams to demonstrate compliance with various regulations.
 Instead of the multitude of alerts that the technologies deployed by security companies would usually individually generate daily, SIEM systems reduce the noise and distractions on operators since they form the only source of notifications.
 They also allow security professionals to automatically manage their network's event logs in a centralized location.

 SIEM systems provide powerful log search capabilities by indexing all data with a query to the SIEM: Logs are thus made searchable in a structured way.
 For example, imagine that you suspect that someone has entered the system without authorization, which would indicate a compromise.
 In this case, you can use SIEM systems to run a simple search query to look for logins at unusual times or with conspicuous frequency, failed login attempts, or access to extraordinary data or systems over a certain period to detect anomalous user behavior.
-With many SIEMs on the market today, you could even have the results displayed graphically right away.
+With many SIEMs on the market today, you could have the results displayed graphically immediately.

 Analytics and Event Correlation

-After successfully collecting and aggregating all raw event logs across an organization's entire network in real-time, SIEM systems utilize advanced analytics and automated cross-correlation to identify and understand interlaced patterns in that data pool.
+After collecting and aggregating all raw event logs across an organization's entire network in real-time, SIEM systems utilize advanced analytics and automated cross-correlation to identify and understand interlaced patterns in that data pool.
 By using intelligence to combine data from multiple sources, SIEM systems, in this way, look for hidden cybersecurity issues that would otherwise go undetected.
 Event correlation and analysis provide rapid insights to locate and mitigate potential threats to enterprise security.
 Security administrators can take appropriate actions to deescalate the threats before they can seriously harm the business.
-SIEM systems benefit security professionals because they significantly reduce the time spent on manual pattern detection and the time-consuming manual workflows associated with in-depth security event analysis.
+SIEM systems benefit security professionals by significantly reducing the time spent on manual pattern detection and the time-consuming manual workflows associated with in-depth security event analysis.